zeugma-hamper/plasma-js-web-proxy/README.md

 supported, but support for additional transports like vanilla websockets could be easily added.

+## Examples

+Ensure the pool "js-test-pool" exists.
+Then, run

+$ npm run run-server
+$ npm run serve-examples

+Then visit http://localhost:4000/ in your browser.

 ## Building

 There are 4 useful make targets available: